Updated: Sep 15, 2022

 Seedlings should be thinned to a final spacing of 4-6 inches (10–15 cm), allowing for 8-10 inches (20–25 cm) between the rows.

 Growing thyme in poor soil with little water will actually cause it to grow better.
-For this reason, thyme is an excellent choice for xeriscaping (a landscaping or gardening process that limits/ eliminates the need for added water from irrigation) as well as for low water landscapes.
+Weird, I know.
+For this reason, growing thyme is an excellent choice for xeriscaping (a landscaping or gardening process that limits/ eliminates the need for added water from irrigation) as well as for a low water landscapes or garden bed.

 Seedlings don’t need much fertilizer – so you can feed them when they’re 3-4 weeks old using a starter solution (half the strength of a complete indoor houseplant food).